MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-teradata-805.md

 		tar zxvf MRS80TERA.tar.gz

 5. Copy the following files to the Customer Mode directory (which you may need to create) */var/opt/teradata/customermodepkgs:*

         microsoft-r-server-mro-8.0.tar.gz
         MRS80TERA.tar.gz

 6. Change directory to the Customer Mode packages directory:

 		cd /var/opt/teradata/customermodepkgs

 7. Unpack the Microsoft R Server installer distribution file using the tar command as follows:

 		tar -zxf MRS80TERA.tar.gz

 8. Change directory to the one directory created in Step 7:

 		cd MRS80TERA

-  9. Run the install script, install.sh, as follows:
+9. Run the install script, install.sh.
+By running install.sh you are installing Microsoft-r-server-mro-tar-gz, agreeing to MRO_EULA.txt and EULA.txt license agreements:

 		./install.sh

 10. Change directory to the Customer Mode packages directory:

 		cd /var/opt/teradata/customermodepkgs

-  11. Point your Java-enabled browser to `https://&lt;HOSTIP&gt;:8443/put` where &lt;HOSTIP&gt; is the IP address of your Teradata data warehouse node and log in to Customer Mode using a *Linux* account such as root (*not* a database account).
+11. Point your Java-enabled browser to `https://<HOSTIP>:8443/put` where &lt;HOSTIP&gt; is the IP address of your Teradata data warehouse node and log in to Customer Mode using a *Linux* account such as root (*not* a database account).

 To install the Microsoft R Server rpms on all the nodes, do the following:

 1. The initial PUT screen asks you to select an operation.
 Select **Install/Upgrade Software**.

 2. At the **Install/Upgrade Software: Customer Mode** step, confirm the summary and click **Next**.

 3. You may receive a dialog box saying that PUT was unable to find any packages to auto-select.
-If you see this dialog box, click OK.
+If you see this dialog box, click **OK**.

-  4. Select Microsoft-R-Server.
+4. Select **Microsoft-r-server-teradata-8.0**.

-  5. Select all Groups and click &gt;&gt; to install on all groups, then click Next.
+5. Select all Groups and click &gt;&gt; to install on all groups, then click **Next**.

-  6. Review the list of dependencies and files to be installed, then click Yes.
+6. Review the list of dependencies and files to be installed, then click **Yes**.

-  7. Click Next
+7. Click **Next**.

-  8. Clear the “Restore normal Teradata Vital Infrastructure (TVI) escalation path (recommended)” check box.
+8. Clear the **Restore normal Teradata Vital Infrastructure (TVI) escalation path (recommended)** check box.

-  9. Click Finish.
+9. Click **Finish**.

 Before proceeding, create the /tmp/revoJobs directory on each node:

-	mkdir /tmp/revoJobs
+	psh mkdir /tmp/revoJobs

 ## Setting Up the Revolution Analytics Database

 After you have installed the rpms, change directory to the "teradata" directory.
 There are now 3 directories that contain “revoTdSetup.sh”, one for each version of the DBS we support.
 Use whichever directory applies to your Teradata version:

-- /usr/lib64/microsoft-r/8.0/Teradata/1410
+- /usr/lib64/microsoft-r/8.0/teradata/1410
-- /usr/lib64/microsoft-r/8.0/Teradata/1500
+- /usr/lib64/microsoft-r/8.0/teradata/1500
-- /usr/lib64/microsoft-r/8.0/Teradata/1510
+- /usr/lib64/microsoft-r/8.0/teradata/1510

 Next, run the revoTdSetup.sh script:

     chmod u+x ./revoTdSetup.sh
     ./revoTdSetup.sh

-Enter the parent user database name and password at the prompts.
-Do not modify this script, and in particular, do not modify the name of the revoAnalytics_Zqht2 database.
+Enter the parent user database name and password at the prompts. **Do not modify this script**, and in particular, do not modify the name of the revoAnalytics_Zqht2 database.
 The database administrator running the script must have specific grants, as described in the next section.

+>[!NOTE]
-If you have previously run Microsoft R Server on your Teradata database, restart the database before proceeding.
+>If you have previously run Microsoft R Server on your Teradata database, restart the database before proceeding.

 ## Adding and Configuring Users